Kilt, Holyrood tartan

 How shall surroundings react?

 People who don’t know you couldn’t care less how you are looking or how you are dressing.
-Kilt wearers will largely state that it is a non-event and that their surroundings, relatives, and people in their neighbourhood, very soon got accustomed to see them in kilts.
+Kilt wearers will largely state that it is a non-event and that their surroundings, relatives, and people in their neighbourhood very soon got accustomed to seeing them in kilts.

-Never ever think that you have to "excuse" that you are wearing a kilt.
+Never think that you have to "excuse" that you are wearing a kilt.
 It has been your decision.
-To you it is a natural thing.
+To you, it is a natural thing.
 It is already, or it is about to become a lifestyle of yours, so to say.

 If just more men (and their wives) would consider their "world" just half as tolerant as in fact it is, we should see a lot more of kilts around, I’m sure.